GenomeDK/genomedk-docs/system-status.rst

-.. event:: NFS storage maintenance
+.. event:: nfs storage maintenance
-    :uid: downtime-20191102
+    :uid: downtime-20191207
-    :start: 2019-11-02 08:00 +0200
+    :start: 2019-12-07 08:00 +0200
-    :end: 2019-11-02 16:00 +0200
+    :end: 2019-12-07 16:00 +0200
     :tags: storage nfs

-    The cluster will be unavailable for all users in this timespan.
-During the downtime we will apply system updates across the cluster and perform NFS storage maintenance as we are working towards decommissioning our old NFS storage servers and introducing new servers.
-Over time, this will result in a more stable and responsive environment for all GenomeDK users.
+    the cluster will be unavailable for all users in this timespan. during the downtime we will apply system updates across the cluster and perform nfs storage maintenance as we are working towards decommissioning our old nfs storage servers and introducing new servers. over time, this will result in a more stable and responsive environment for all genomedk users.

 Recent
 ------